harshpatil01/harshpatil01/README.md

 **Supply Chain Specialist | Data Enthusiast | Embedded Systems**

 Welcome to my GitHub profile!
 I'm currently pursuing a **Master of Science in Supply Chain Management** at SRH University of Applied Sciences, Hamburg.
-With a strong foundation in **Data Science** and **Electronics & Telecommunications Engineering**, I am passionate about bridging technology and analytics to drive impactful solutions in the e-mobility and supply chain industries.
+With a strong foundation in **Data Science** and **Electronics & Telecommunications Engineering**, I am passionate about bridging technology and analytics to drive impactful solutions in the supply chain industry.

 ---